 Since the beginning of work management, one tool has dominated business processes; Microsoft Excel.

-You can use Excel to store almost any data, whether it relates to employees, customers, supporters, or training attendees.
-It’s also used to manage operations for day-to-day activities, manage your business’s finances, and keep track of spending habits.
+Excel is used to store almost any data, whether it relates to employees, customers, supporters, or training attendees.
+It’s also used to manage operations for day-to-day activities, business finances, and to keep track of spending habits.

 The biggest obstacle regarding Excel is that you have to learn how to use it.
-Between the heavy manual setup from scratch, collaboration being very difficult, and most businesses needing someone to know how to use it to maximise its capabilities, it can quickly become a business nightmare.
+Between the heavy manual setup from scratch, collaboration being very difficult, and most businesses needing someone to know how to maximise its capabilities, it quickly becomes a business nightmare.

 monday.com is a Work OS

 What is a Work OS?
-A Work OS (work operating system) provides flexibility to buildprovides flexibility to build and adapt to any workflow, project, or process, regardless of organisation, size, and scope.
-It’s geared for companies of all sizes and across all departments.
+A Work OS (work operating system) provides flexibility to build and adapt to any workflow, project, or process, regardless of organisation, size, and scope.
+It’s geared for companies of all sizes.

 Use automations to do the grunt work

 The main difference between monday.com and Excel is automation.
-While Excel does provide an automation function, it’s very limited compared to what monday.com can do.
+While Excel does provide an automation function, it’s very limited compared to monday.com.

-monday.com has a wealth of templates in its library designed by real users in the community that have prebuilt boards, columns and, in some cases, views and automations that really kick start your monday.com experience.
+monday.com provides a wealth of templates in its library, designed by real users in the community that have prebuilt boards, columns and, in some cases, views and automations that really kick start your monday.com experience.

 Some examples are: